Angry Birds (video game): Release

-The initial iOS version of the game included a single episode entitled "Poached Eggs", which contained three themed chapters, each with 21 levels.
+The initial iOS version of the game, which soft launched in Finland on December 1, 2009, and released internationally 10 days later, included a single episode entitled "Poached Eggs" which contained three themed chapters, each with 21 levels.
 From time to time, Rovio has released free upgrades that include additional content, such as new levels, new in-game objects and even new birds.
 As updates have been released, they have been incorporated into the game's full version offered for download from each platform's application store.

-The first update released on February 11, 2010 added a new episode called "Mighty Hoax", containing two new chapters with 21 levels each.
-Updates released on April 6, 2010 added the "Golden Eggs" feature, which placed hidden golden eggs throughout the game that would unlock bonus content when found, and a new episode called "Danger Above", which initially contained a single chapter of 15 levels.
-Two later updates added two more chapters to "Danger Above", each with 15 levels.
-"The Big Setup" episode, released on July 18, 2010, added a new chapter with 15 levels and additional Golden Egg levels.
-"The Big Setup" was later given two more chapters of 15 levels each.
+The first update released on February 11, 2010, added a new episode called "Mighty Hoax", containing two new chapters with 21 levels each.
+Updates released on April 6, 2010, added the "Golden Eggs" feature, which placed hidden golden eggs throughout the game that would unlock bonus content when found, and a new episode called "Danger Above", which initially contained a single chapter of 15 levels, released on April 23 under version 1.3.0.
+Two later updates (released as version 1.3.2 on May 18, 2010, and version 1.3.3 on June 22, 2010, respectively) added two more chapters to "Danger Above", each with 15 levels.
+"The Big Setup" episode, released on July 16, 2010, as version 1.4.0, added a new chapter with 45 levels and additional Golden Egg levels.

-A fifth episode, called "Ham 'Em High", launched on December 23, 2010, in celebration of the game's first year in the iOS App Store.
-"Ham 'Em High" contained 15 American Old West-themed levels in a single chapter; updates on February 4, 2011 and March 18, 2011 each added one new 15-level chapter.
+A fifth episode, called "Ham 'Em High", launched on December 23, 2010, in celebration of the game's first year on the iOS App Store.
+"Ham 'Em High" contained 15 American Old West-themed levels in a single chapter; updates on February 4, 2011 and March 17, 2011 each added one new 15-level chapter.
 "Ham 'Em High" also introduced the Mighty Eagle, a new bird that may be used once per hour to clear any uncompleted levels.
 The Mighty Eagle can also be used in previously completed levels, without the once-per-hour limit, to play a mini-game called "Total Destruction" in which the player attempts to destroy as much of the scenery as possible, both with the standard birds and the Mighty Eagle, achieving 100% destruction earns the player a Mighty Eagle feather for the level.